TinyCrayon/TinyCrayon-iOS-SDK/README.md

 **Important:** Please make sure that you have a CocoaPods version >= 0.39.0 installed.
 You can check your version of CocoaPods with `pod --version`.

-Here's what you have to add to your `Podfile`:
+Here's what you have to add to your `Podfile` (if you do not have `Podfile`, create one in your project root directory):

 ```
-use_frameworks!
+target 'MyApp' do
   pod 'TinyCrayon'
+end
 ```

-Then run `pod install`.
+Then run `pod install` in your project root directory (same directory as your `Podfile`).

+Open MyApp.xcworkspace and build.

 ### Manually, using the SDK download
 If you don't want to use Cocoapods you can still take advantage of the TinyCrayon SDK by importing the frameworks directly.